Budoheiwa/Disnetcom/README.md

 ```
 sudo docker exec ftps-server hostname -I
 ```
+> When running the script, be sure to enter the right password.

 After executing those 2 python scripts, you should have in your current folder the `ftps_capturestocker.pcap` and `ftps_filtered_capturestocker.pcap` files.

 ### With `retrieve_tlskeys.py`